JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/DHCP Attacks and Mitigation.md

 				- Rogue servers can provide incorrect network configurations to clients or cause IP address conflicts
 		- DHCP Starvation:
 			- What?
 				- DHCP starvation attack, an attacker sends a large number of DHCP requests to exhaust the DHCP pool of available IP addresses.
-This causes legitimate
+This causes legitimate devices to be unable to obtain an IP address from the DHCP server
+			- Why?
+				- This attack can cause Denial of Service (Dos), preventing users from connecting to the network